 ♡ Use the paper form to order your room service breakfast and hang it on your door handle the night before as sometimes we had to wait to have our order taken when we called room service

 ♡ Every cruise will have a formal night or a couple of formal nights (depending upon the length of your cruise) where everyone gets that little bit jazzed up.
 Here’s the thing everyone’s interpretation of formal on the boat is different we saw some people dressed to the nines wearing long gowns and tuxedo’s and the majority of others dressed semi-formal with suit pants and a shirt for the men and a pretty dress or pants and a top for ladies

 ♡ Self-Service Laundries can be found on most floors.
 If you really feel the need to get a load done while you’re on your holidays then for a small fee you can wash away.
 We didn’t actually visit the laundry but had a quick look in as we walked past – yes there was an iron

 ♡ Dining Rooms – If you don’t like the table allocated to you or were given traditional dining but would prefer anytime dining just see the maitre d’ on day one of your cruise and they will try an accommodate your request

 ♡ Stateroom Movies – this was one impressive in-room movie collection, there was a variety of new releases and all-time classics along with all of the best Christmas movies

 ♡ Internet – We did find the internet to be slow and a little unreliable

 Ps.
 In case you’re wondering what actually made us take the plunge and book a Princess Cruise?
-My parents, they are black cardholders (elite) with princess and cruise with them very regularly, so being Christmas and knowing the Majestic was a new ship we jumped in feet first and are SO HAPPY WE DID.
+My parents are black cardholders (elite) with princess and cruise with them very regularly, so being Christmas and knowing the Majestic was a new ship we jumped in feet first and are SO HAPPY WE DID.